-Companion planting brassicas helps to save space, prevent disease and pests, and keep weeds at bay, while improving the taste and flavour of your crops.
+Companion planting brassicas helps to save space, prevent disease and pests, and keep weeds at bay, while improving the taste and flavor of your crops.

-Generally considered cool weather crops, brassicas – such as cabbages, broccoli, cauliflower, kale, kohlrabi, and brussel sprouts – serve as a pretty easy going companions to most plants.
-That said, there are a few no-nos to look out for, or you’ll end up stunting growth!
+Generally considered cool weather crops, brassicas – such as cabbages, broccoli, cauliflower, kale, kohlrabi, Swiss chard, turnips, and Brussels sprouts – serve as pretty easy going companions to most plants.

 When you’re planting anything with the view of companion planting, you need to consider the physical needs of the crop as not to plant anything that disrupts these requirements.

 Luckily, brassicas are quite chilled out about conditions.
 They’re cool weather plants that mature in six to eight weeks and can survive in a range of scenarios.
 While they like loamy soil, they perform pretty well in clay soil.